dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 end
 ```

 The approach you take is stylistic.
-That covers Unit events.
+That covers Unit events, but there are additional callbacks below, once we learn about the match lifecycle.

 ## Lifecycle

 Typically handled by Match or the ladder runner, the bot will automatically connect to the host and create/join a server.
-The fist game state observation is made and bot is readied.
+The first game state observation is made and bot is readied.

 From here the lifecycle is as follows: